 Aside from the sheer scientific impossibility of this theory, it just doesn’t make sense for Jack the Ripper to go back in time just to hang out with the likes of Tom Thumb and Goody Two-Shoes.

 2. There was another Jack the Ripper

 If John Quincy Adams referred to “Jack the Ripper,” then clearly there must have been some other Jack the Ripper decades before the one we know and fear.
 This would be big news, since the idea of the killer taking his name from an earlier source would fly in the face of modern Ripperology (the study of Jack the Ripper.)
-The thing is – there are no earlier uses of the name Jack the Ripper in print, not that Google’s ngram viewer or any of the other amateur historians could find on Historum.
+The thing is — there are no earlier uses of the name Jack the Ripper in print, not that Google’s ngram viewer or any of the amateur historians could on Historum could find.

 If JQA mentioned Jack the Ripper, it must have been a very uncommon nickname for some other character, or a bizarre inside joke between a father and a son.

 Or maybe John Quincy Adams never wrote the words “Jack the Ripper.”
 Maybe Paul Nagel screwed up his transcription, and JQA actually wrote the name of a totally innocent storybook character who appeared alongside Tom Thumb and Goody Two-Shoes – not Jack the Ripper, but a Jack of a very different trade.

 The last theory seemed most likely, but to find out what John Quincy Adams actually said I’d need to find his original letter.
 It wasn’t available online, so I would have to become a real researcher, plunging myself into the vast files of the Adams Papers – a microfiche collection of tens of thousands of manuscripts, letters, and diary entries.